bishopcais/speaker-worker/README.md

 }
 ```

-If any of these values are ommited from the `cog.json` file, then the default shown above will be
+If any of these values are omitted from the `cog.json` file, then the default shown above will be
 used instead.
 Each of these can be changed during operation through the RabbitMQ interface.
 Please see the
 web UI for the list of available languages and voices for each language.
 Volume should be a decimal number
 between 0 and 1.